mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I interviewed as many customers as I could to ask what features they want and spent the rest of the year improving the product.
 I added support for mouse input.
 I created my own custom hardware to improve power.
 I worked with a 3D printing lab to create a sleek case.
 I'm a software developer, so I had to learn quickly many things outside my experience, like managing inventory, ordering custom circuit boards, and working with 3D printing labs to design custom cases.

-In mid-August, I discovered a design flaw (TODO: link) and paused sales for four weeks until I could ship a fix to my customers.
+In mid-August, I discovered a [design flaw](/retrospectives/2020/09/#why-oh-y-cables) and paused sales for four weeks until I could ship a fix to my customers.
 After that, TinyPilot grew consistently each month, ending the year with almost $54k in total revenue.

 {{<revenue-graph project="tinypilot">}}